BenKaponz/BGU-Mart/README.md

 # 🛒 BGU Mart
 **Supermarket Management System – SPL 2025 @ BGU**

-A Python-based inventory and activity management system for supermarket chains, developed as part of the **Systems Programming Lab (SPL)** course at Ben-Gurion University.
+A Python-based inventory and activity management system for supermarket chains, developed as part of the **Systems Programming (SPL)** course at Ben-Gurion University.
 The system uses an SQLite3 database to track branches, employees, products, suppliers, and sales/delivery activities.

 ---